Prakashreddy149/Traffic-management-Program/README.md

 working :->

 - This project is to implement rules while traffic.
 - It has a sensor which is used to detect the vehicles which are standing on or after zebra crossing.
 - If there is any vehicle the sensor will gives the signal to microcontroller.
 - Then the microcontroller gives the signal to the buzzer.
 Then buzzer gives beep signal as an alert signal.
--the above conditions are done when the Red light is in on state but not in any other conditions.
+-the above conditions are done when the Red light is in on state but not in any other conditions. copy the code from the html document and compile it in "AVR  STUDIO PROGRAMMER,AVROSPLL ATMEGA 16 CONTROLLER DEBUGGER"